 - Last of His Kind: The Tyrannosaurus is this by the end.

 - Mama Bear: The mother Triceratops fights the Tyrannosaurus for attacking her last remaining young.
 Sadly, she doesn't win.

-- Non-Human Sidekick: The baby Triceratops Chobi befriends, imprinting on them as its parents.
-Its brothers and sisters did the same, but the Tyrannosaurus has other ideas...
+- Non-Human Sidekick: The baby Triceratops, later named "Zhu", whom Chobi befriends, imprinting on them as his parents.
+His brothers and sisters did the same, but the Tyrannosaurus has other ideas...